 Merino wool is easy to take care of.
 The merino fibres are wrinkle-resistant as the fibres always return to their natural shape.
 It can be machine washed, but luckily it is stain resistant and naturally antibacterial, which means it cleans itself.
 Therefore some airing once in a while is often enough.
 You can can find the care instructions for merino wool beanies here.

 The merino wool we use is 100% mulesing free.
 This means that the wool we use comes from farmers who are not harming their sheep.
 Especially common in Australia where wool is mass-produced, the sheep breeders remove skin from the sheep to prevent the sheep getting infected by insects.
 Mulesing is a surgical procedure, where a part of skin from the sheep’s breech is removed in order to make the nesting environment less attractive for the blowflies.
 This is an extremely painful for the animals and there are other non-painful ways to keep the sheep save from the infections.

 IS MERINO WOOL SUSTAINABLE?

-Merino wool is 100% natural and renewable material, as the merino sheep produce new fleece every year.
+Merino is 100% natural and renewable material, as the merino sheep produce new fleece every year.
 When merino wool is disposed of, it will naturally decompose in soil releasing nutrients back to earth.
 Merino wool can be reused or recycled.